Justin A. Meyer, Esq.

 Prior to entering law school, Mr. Meyer worked as a financial and legal writer, with articles appearing in national and regional publications as well as Yahoo!
 Finance.
 He also worked as a senior research analyst for a think tank in Princeton, NJ, focusing on real estate and hedge fund due diligence best practices.

 Mr. Meyer earned a B.A. from the University of Maryland, College Park, an M.A. from Stony Brook University, both in history, and a J.D. from the Marshall-Wythe School of Law at the College of William and Mary, where he was a member of the William & Mary Journal of Women and the Law.
-He was Education Chair of the College’s chapter of the Virginia Bar Association, and is a member of the New Jersey Bar Association, New York Bar Association and Suffolk County Bar Association.
+He was Education Chair of the College’s chapter of the Virginia Bar Association, and is a member of the New York Bar Association and Florida Bar Association.